Please join us for the second alphaMELTS workshop, introducing alphaMELTS and other MELTS software. This workshop will be three days,

 and may be working in the United States or any other country, and all levels from students to senior scientists are invited.

-to attend the conference.
 We will include participants in the order in which they registered an interest, whilst possibly taking into

 We will cover most or all of the following topics during the workshop: